-- If the machine is equipped with gear ring guard (6), remove covers (7) for swing circle teeth inspection. - If the automatic lubrication system of the swing circleteeth, is out of function for more than one shift, lubricate manually (using spray grease) and remove the lube pinion (5), to prevent serious damages. - In order to ensure proper adherence of the lubricant, clean and dry the ring gear prior lubrication.
-In most cases it is sufficient to rotate the superstructure several times for removing moisture from the gear teeth. - Make sure that the multi-purpose grease of the swing circle bearing does not come in contact with the teeth of the swing circle because this will diminish lubrication capability of the swing circle teeth lubricant.
+- If the machine is equipped with gear ring guard (6), remove covers (7) for swing circle teeth inspection. - If the automatic lubrication system of the swing circle toothing fails to function for more than four operating hours, bucket motion cut-off will occur.
+Repair the lubrication system as soon as possible to prevent damage to the gear ring, drive pinion (4) and lubrication pinion (5).
+As an interim measure lubricate the toothing with special adhesive spray grease, illust.
+(Z 0148) or spread type adhesive grease as specified in the Parts Catalog.
+The spread type grease can be applied, for example, with a brush. - Make sure that the multi-purpose grease of the swing circle bearing does not come in contact with the teeth of the swing circle because this will diminish lubrication capability of the swing circle teeth lubricant.
 If necessary remove excessive multi-purpose grease from the swing circle above the dust seal ring.